9 Best Weeding Tool Types: Demolish Your Weeds

 Upright models include serrated weeding shovels, although these cross the line from digging to cutting.
 Sharpened stirrup hoes also are considered cutting tools.

 These are tools which rake at the soil’s surface to loosen it.
 In this category we have the common forked cultivator, although it’s pretty ineffective at removing most weeds.
 There’s also hoe and cultivator hybrids (sometimes called forked mattocks) which are a combination of digging and raking tool.
-These are usually much sturdier than normal cultivators.
+These are usually much sturdier than a normal weeder and cultivator.
 Unsharpened stirrup or circular hoes with short handles also are considered raking tools.

 These don’t work well against the long-rooted weeds.
 Instead, they’re best at getting out fibrous-rooted or shallow runner types.
 They claw or break up the soil surface to more readily allow weed removal.